Amira-Sophia/Amira-Sophia/README.md

 - 👋 Hi, I’m @Amira-Sophia
-- 👀 I’m interested in animal care and research
+- 👀 I’m interested in animal care and research.
+I have studied nest characteristics of Grizzled Giant Squirrel and acoustics of Indian Giant Squirrel previously
 - 🌱 I’m currently learning bioacoustics and behavioural neurobiology
 - 📫 How to reach me amirasophia16@gmail.com